Today in Hip-Hop: R.I.P. Marlon Brando of Sporty Thievz (1979 – May 11, 2001)

-According to reports from Sporty Thievz’ DJ Gehai, Brando was struck by a minivan after walking out of a deli wee hours in the morning.
+According to reports from Sporty Thievz' DJ Gehai, Brando was struck by a minivan after walking out of a deli in the early hours of the morning.
 The minivan reportedly ran a red light, jumped a curb and fatally slammed into him.
+He was 22 years old.